chadfurman/chadfurman.github.io/_posts/2018-8-5-How-GraphQL-Saved-My-Project.markdown

 ### Arguments Against GraphQL, Counter-Arguments, and Concessions

 #### **1. Against: GraphQL is best-suited for when you have one client that you control**
 **Counter**: GraphQL is used by multiple entities to expose external APIs that are easily consumed by clients.
-Yelp, Shopify, Github, and more: https://github.com/APIs-guru/graphql-apis/blob/master/README.md
+[Yelp, Shopify, Github, and more...](https://github.com/APIs-guru/graphql-apis/blob/master/README.md)

 #### **2. Against: GraphQL is not performant**
-**Counter**: Postgraphile handles 500-1500 (depending on query complexity) requests a second.
-Shopify uses Ruby-on-Rails and serves 80,000 request per second.
+**Counter**: [Postgraphile handles 500-1500 requests a second](https://www.graphile.org/postgraphile/performance/) depending on complexity.
+[Shopify uses Ruby-on-Rails for their graphql](https://www.youtube.com/watch?v=2It9NofBWYg) and [serves 80,000 request per second](https://twitter.com/dhh/status/885776244532551680).
 At the end of the day, the conversation about scaling comes down to cost.
 How much do the EC2 instances in the autoscaling group, the RDS read-only replications etc. cost compared to the cost savings in developer resources?
 I’d say 1500 requests per second for simple queries and 500 requests per second for more complex queries (with a single server) is more than adequate to help a start-up meet their business goals.

 If you are concerned about network traffic associated with a GraphQL request, or about server-load in having to parse strings associated with GraphQL requests, check out persistent queries, reverse proxy caches, and API key request limits.